Introduction

 Treatment Options Available

-Orthodontic treatment such as braces or aligners can effectively correct overcrowding.
+Orthodontic treatment such as braces or aligners can effectively correct overcrowding teeth.
 In some cases, expansion devices are used to create additional space.

 Non-Extraction Approaches

 Modern orthodontics often treats overcrowding teeth without extraction by using arch expansion or slight enamel reshaping.
-This preserves natural teeth while achieving alignment.
+This helps preserve natural teeth while still achieving proper alignment.

 Long-Term Benefits of Treatment

 Correcting overcrowding improves oral hygiene, bite function, and aesthetics.
-It also reduces long-term dental complications.
+It also reduces the risk of long-term dental complications.

 Conclusion